-Tracking systems are not there to stop teams making mistakes but are there to help if a situation deteriorates or if help is needed.
-Tracking still allows teams to get lost and correct their navigation errors, but tracking permits the leader to know their location and provide support, as necessary.
+Tracking systems are not there to stop teams from making mistakes but are there to help if a situation deteriorates or if help is needed.
+Tracking still allows teams to get lost and correct their navigation errors, but tracking permits the leader to know their location and provide support if necessary.

-While the DofE allows DofE groups to use tracking systems to support the safety of their expedition teams, it’s not a requirement, nor is it a substitute for the required emergency training and competent supervision.
+While the DofE allows groups to use tracking systems to support the safety of their expedition teams, it’s not a requirement, nor is it a substitute for the required emergency training and competent supervision.